Aerial archaeology: Oblique vs. vertical photography

+The choice between oblique and vertical photography depends on the specific research questions and the characteristics of the site being investigated.
+Often, archaeologists utilize a combination of both techniques to gain a comprehensive understanding of the archaeological record.

+Identifying archaeological features in aerial images

 Certain archaeological features are more visible from the air than on the ground due to their nature.
 A key concept behind interpretation in aerial archaeology is that formation processes affect site features differently after abandonment.
 For a site to be detected by a remote sensing method, one would expect alterations to the soil or subsoil e.g. ditches, pits, banks, mounds, walls etc. which often are visible in relief.

-Tiny differences in ground conditions caused by buried features can be emphasised by a number of factors and viewed from the air:
+Tiny differences in ground conditions caused by buried features can be emphasized by a number of factors and viewed from the air: